emadkiani/digitalify-ecommerce/README.md

 ### Run

-Open your terminal
+Open your terminal in backend directory

 ```
-cd backend
 npm run dev
 ```

-On a new terminal
+Open a new terminal in frontend directory

 ```
-cd frontend
 npm run dev
 ```